The benefits of travelling light using just a carry on.

 Gone are the days when parents were required to bring several pieces of baggage to make their trips with the kids fun and hassle-free.
 By carefully using hand luggage, you can get the same results minus the stress of looking after several pieces of baggage at the airport.

-We hope our guide for travelling with kids using carry-ons, will help you plan and pack for your next family holiday – and save you some money in the process.
+We hope our guide for travelling with kids using carry-ons, will help you plan and pack for your next single parent family holiday – and save you some money in the process.
 Travelling light doesn’t mean that you have to leave your necessities at home.
 As long as you know how to make the most of your hand luggage, only bringing one bag per person will make your trip one for the books!